 About Lamb Chops

 Because lamb comes from relatively young animals, most of its cuts are tender.
 The tenderest portions are those cut from either side of the lamb’s backbone.
-Front half of the lamb is the rib cuts.
+The front half of the lamb is the rib cuts.
 The back half is the loin chops.

 The main difference between them is that the rib chops have more fat, both marbling through the muscle itself and the layer of fat surrounding the ribs.
 It’s the lamb’s fat that has a distinctive flavor.
 Many lamb lovers often prefer rib chops for that reason.
 I certainly do.